jdonson/uncurl/README.md

-This project is for a tool that *resembles* unCurl.
+This project targets the design of a tool that *resembles* unCurl.
+Therefore, we forked that repo, and we intend to re-use those test cases.

+We will accept known-good curl GET calls as input.
+Those statements can be securely tested for either success else informative failures.
-We will accept known-good curl GET calls as input... and after being retested securely, said tool shall convert those same proven configs into python and java code.
+This tool shall convert those same proven curl statement configs into python and java code.

+Some REST API's being targeted for json GET calls:
+ - CloudForms
+ - GitHub
+ - MeetUp
+ - AWS

-We plan to use the python *requests* module. http://docs.python-requests.org/en/master/
+We plan to use python *requests* module. http://docs.python-requests.org/en/master/

 We are currently moving tasks and tests to github project issues. https://github.com/spulec/uncurl/issues

+Note that for constrained corporate LAN's, additional layers of network and service security may be in place.

+For example:
+ - single sign-on
+ - proxy server
 <hr>

 # Uncurl - Converting curl requests to python-requests